lovedeen/Exercise-14-Capstone-Project/README.md

-# Ex.No:4(C)  COMPOSITION IN JAVA
+# Ex.No:4(D) DESIGN PATTERN -- ABSTRACT FACTORY

 ## QUESTION:
-Create animals from two regions: "Africa" and "Asia".
-Use Abstract Factory to create families of animals (Herbivore, Carnivore).
-Print the interaction result.
+Create a program that sends different types of notifications: "email", "sms", and "push".
+Use the Factory Pattern to generate the appropriate notification sender and call its notifyUser() method.

 ## AIM:
-To demonstrate the Abstract Factory Pattern by creating families of related objects (Herbivore and Carnivore) from two regions — Africa and Asia.
+To implement the Factory Design Pattern to send different types of notifications — Email, SMS, and Push.

 ## ALGORITHM :
-1. Define interfaces for Herbivore and Carnivore.
+1. Create a Notification interface with the method notifyUser().
-2. Create concrete classes for African (Zebra, Lion) and Asian (Deer, Tiger) animals.
+2. Implement this interface in classes EmailNotification, SMSNotification, and PushNotification.
-3. Define an AnimalFactory interface with methods to create herbivores and carnivores.
+3. Create a NotificationFactory class to generate objects based on input type.
-4. Implement concrete factories: AfricaAnimalFactory and AsiaAnimalFactory.
+4. In main(), read the notification type and get the corresponding object from the factory.
-5. In main(), use factories to create animals and simulate interactions.
+5. Call the notifyUser() method to send the notification.